yosefromano/civicrm-user-guide/docs/initial-set-up/mapping.md

 **Map Provider** - From the drop-down list, choose Google or Yahoo.

-**Provider Key** - Google no longer requires an API Key.
+**Provider Key** - If using Google, enter the API Key.
 If using Yahoo, enter the Application ID.

 Click **Save** to save your action or **Cancel** to cancel it.